Conception Bank silver boa

-The Conception Bank silver boa (Chilabothrus argentum), also known as the Conception Bank boa or silver boa, is a species of boa described in May 2016 by a team of researchers from Harvard University.
+The Conception Bank silver boa (Chilabothrus argentum), also known as the Conception Bank boa or silver boa, is a species of boa described in May 2016 by a team of researchers from Harvard University led by Dr. R. Graham Reynolds.
 It is only known from the Conception Island Bank in the Bahamas.
 It is the first known discovery of a West Indian boa species in 73 years.
 It is named for its unique silver color and the fact that the first specimen was found in a silver palm.
+It is the most endangered boa in the world, with fewer than 150 individuals in an area of just 5 hectares.